bigfix/developer.bigfix.com/site/reference/types/folder.md

 # relative posix file &lt;string&gt; of &lt;folder&gt; : file

-Returns the POSIX file with the path specified by &lt;string&lt; relative to the given &lt;folder&lt;.
+Returns the POSIX file with the path specified by &lt;string&gt; relative to the given &lt;folder&gt;.

 # relative posix folder &lt;string&gt; of &lt;folder&gt; : folder

-Returns the POSIX folder with the path specified by &lt;string&lt; relative to the given &lt;folder&lt;.
+Returns the POSIX folder with the path specified by &lt;string&gt; relative to the given &lt;folder&gt;.

 # security descriptor of &lt;folder&gt; : security descriptor